 Bramlett Elementary hosts a Multi-Tiered System of Support team for Kindergarten and First grade.
 By analyzing student data and standards mastery, struggling students are identified.
 Our district has set criteria in place to define tier one students, tier two students, and tier 3 students.
 Assessment data, progress on state standards mastery, observations, and teacher feedback are other pieces of data used when identifying students' needs.
 Classroom teachers utilize other methods of data collection in their classrooms.
-Pre-assessments are administered in every classroom prior to every unit.
-Teachers dissect data from these assessments to determine the level of student mastery or misconception prior to providing instruction.
+Teachers dissect data from formal and informal assessments to determine the level of student mastery or misconceptions.
 Through the use of various instructional programming, teachers analyze data to determine progress towards state standards mastery.
-Teachers also utilize data from assessments for students who are receiving interventions for an identified standards deficit.
+Teachers also utilize data for students who are receiving interventions for an identified standards deficit.
 In our more intensive intervention classrooms, multiple methods or progress monitoring are implemented.
 Weekly reading and math fluency checks are conducted to track the progress of those students identified as scoring more than one grade level below expectation.
 With the many methods of data collection, teachers review data and tailor their instruction to meet the instructional needs of their students on a weekly basis.
 Successes are celebrated and struggles are addressed through additional support provided by teachers and support staff throughout Bramlett Elementary.
 In addition to providing tier interventions for students who are struggling academically, we tier students who need support with social emotional learning.
 Our counselor and behavior coach provide interventions for these students.
 Their data is tracked through a data management system.
 We utilize this platform to house our progress monitoring to make determinations regarding additional services that may be warranted.